Gusto VS Zenefits Comparison

 When it comes to Zenefits, there are multiple complaints regarding its poor integration with certain platforms such as QuickBooks.
 Zenefits also has a track record of withdrawing its fees and funds from client payrolls even after businesses stop using the service.
-It’s also worth noting that the complaints for Zenefits have increased since we last updated this post and it now recieves only 5.9/10 stars from TrustRadius.
+It’s also worth noting that the complaints for Zenefits have increased since we last updated this post, and it now receives only 5.9/10 stars from TrustRadius.

 Zenefits and Gusto overlap in many ways, but each fills a niche that caters to a different kind of business.
-The best product for you will depend on what your business’s immediate and long-term focuses are, and what you’ll be using the product for most often.
+The best product for you will depend on what your business’s immediate and long-term focuses are and what you’ll be using the product for most often.

 Zenefits Is Best For…

 - Companies that need to scale their HRMS processes

 - Business owners who want an emphasis on mobile app usability

 - Companies that don’t need to integrate with many platforms